 Southern Calamari (Squid)

-Jetty / HarbourHugely popular target around jetty pylons and weed beds from August through February.
+Jetty / HarbourHugely popular target around jetty pylons and weed beds year-round, with peaks in autumn and spring.
 Target at night under lights with squid jigs worked slowly over the weed.
 Ammo Jetty is the Perth mecca for squid.

 Southern calamari are one of Perth's most popular fishing targets, with crowds of squidders lining jetties from August through February.
 The combination of relaxing fishing, simple technique, and outstanding eating quality makes squid fishing a favourite for families and experienced anglers alike.
 It's also one of the few fisheries that's genuinely better at night.